-In some people, the common cold can ...more symptoms »
+In some people, the common cold can break down the body's ...more symptoms »

 Common cold: Treatments

 Treatment of the common cold starts with prevention.
 Preventive measures include covering the mouth and nose with an elbow or a tissue when coughing or sneezing and washing hands frequently with soap and water for at least 15 seconds.
 Antibacterial cleaners can also be effectively used to clean hands and surfaces.
-It is also important to avoid touching the eyes, ...more treatments »
+It is also important to avoid touching the eyes, nose, and mouth, which ...more treatments »